A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-\paragraph{Scheduling overhead and work inflation.} We examine the detailed breakdown of $T_{32}$ next. \figref{work-inf} shows the work time running on one core, and the work, scheduling, and idle times running on $32$ cores for both platforms.
+We examine the detailed breakdown of $T_{32}$ next. \figref{work-inf} shows the work time running on one core, and the work, scheduling, and idle times running on $32$ cores for both platforms.
 We note that, like in Cilk Plus, \NUMAWS has little scheduling overhead.
 Since the scheduling overhead is already low in Cilk Plus to begin with, the improved scalability of \NUMAWS largely comes from mitigated work inflation.

 By comparing $W_{32}$ (work time on $32$ cores) with its respective $\work$, one can gauge the work inflation for both platforms.
 Note that one cannot entirely avoid work inflation, since any shared data (i.e., multiple workers taking turns to write to the same memory location) or any work migration (i.e., successful steals) will inevitably incur work inflation.
-However, compared to Cilk Plus, \NUMAWS indeed has less work inflation.
+However, compared to Cilk Plus, \NUMAWS indeed mitigates work inflation.

-In particular, \texttt{heat} has negligible work inflation.
-This is because for this benchmark, the user can easily partition the computation across sockets and specify designated virtual places with the locality API, and \texttt{heat} indeed benefits from that.
-On the other hand, \texttt{hull1} has a rather high work inflation (though still less when running on \NUMAWS compared to running on Cilk Plus).
-This is because, for the particular input we used for \texttt{hull1}, points where eliminated quickly, and thus, the majority of the computation time is spent doing parallel prefix sum, where the forward and backward propagations touch different parts of the data array and simply does not have much locality.
+In general, \code{cg}, \code{cilksort}, \code{heat}, and \code{hull} (both inputs) obtain visible decrease in work inflation when running on \NUMAWS; \code{matmul} has little to begin with, and \code{strassen} did not use locality hints as explained in earlier.
+Benchmark \code{hull1} has a higher work inflation than \code{hull2}, because for the particular input used for \code{hull1}, points were eliminated quickly.
+Thus, the majority of the computation time is spent doing parallel prefix sum, where the forward and backward propagations touch different parts of the data array and simply does not have much locality.

-Both \texttt{lu} and \texttt{strassen} are challenging to specify locality hints, because the different parts of the subcomputation take turns to read and write to overlapping locations.
-Thus, we have opted to apply only the data layout transformation, which still helps (despite \texttt{lu} having very little work inflation to begin with).

-One easy way to specify locality for \texttt{strassen} is to perform a eight-way divide-and-conquer matrix multiplication for \texttt{strassen} at the top-level, and only perform the seven-way Coppersmith-Winograd starting from the second level of recursion.
-Doing so would allow one to specify locality hint easily at the top level.
-We attempted that strategy, but it turns out that, the performance of the top-eight-way version is comparable to this version with no locality hint.
-This is because the top-eight-way version indeed have less work inflation, but at the expense of 15\% increases in overall $\work$, because we are not getting the $O(n^{\lg 7})$ work at the top level.
-Thus, all things considered, we chose this version over the top-eight-way, since it is more work efficient, and provides comparable $T_{32}$ execution time.